Catholic Campus Ministry @ Richmond

 Catholic students at The University of Richmond don’t need to leave their faith behind when they come to college.
 Catholic Life offers regular opportunities for spiritual growth and development including Bible study, a Rosary group, adoration, and participation in various events with other Catholic students in the diocese.
 Students also take part in retreats, pilgrimages and service projects through the university’s Office of the Chaplaincy and Center for Civic Engagement.

-When we return to our regular operating schedule, visiting priests preside at Mass on Sundays at 5 p.m. in Cannon Memorial Chapel during the academic year.
+Priests from nearby St. Bridget Church preside at Mass on Sundays at 5 p.m. in Cannon Memorial Chapel during the academic year.
 Students direct the music and serve as lectors, ushers and Extraordinary Ministers of Holy Communion.
-The Sacrament of Reconcilation is generally available before and after Mass.
+The Sacrament of Reconciliation is generally available before and after Mass.

 Cookouts and shared meals after Mass help to bring the community closer.

-Catholic Life offers Lectio Divina Bible study via Zoom every Monday.
-Lectio Divina is an ancient tradition of holy reading of the Bible and it is a great way to grow deeper in your faith.
+Catholic Campus Ministry offers Bible study and a meal Wednesdays at 5:30 p.m. in the Wilton Center.
+We use the Lectio Divinia method, which is an ancient tradition of holy reading of the Bible and a great way to grow deeper in your faith.